 Starters of crispy fried cauliflower tossed with yogurt, green chilli and curry leaves; coconut cream chicken (marinated chicken fillets with ground coconut, chilli and cumin, cooked over a griddle); and char-grilled scallop with mango chilli relish showed real flair in the kitchen.

-The River Café is widely regarded as one of London’s best Italian restaurant.
+The River Café is widely regarded as one of London’s best Italian restaurants.
 The great pedigree in the kitchen has already produced many successful alumni and imitations.

 Its minimalist, sleek design and light colour scheme that blend effortlessly with the riverside setting, creates an unforgettable dining experience.

-The large terrace makes the River Cafe an excellent alfresco dining option in West London, and one of the best alfresco restaurants in London.
+The large terrace makes the River Cafe an excellent alfresco dining option in West London, and one of the best outdoor restaurants in London.